 Similar to how a monochromatic look gives a petite frame an instantly taller look by keeping the eye flowing up and down seamlessly, wearing matching prints for your separates can do the same!
 Tiffany’s smaller print isn’t so large and bright that too much is going on and the fitted silhouette of her outfit helps to keep her petite frame looking long & lean.

 I have to say—I am in LOVE with this gorgeous look put together by Jean!
 This is another way you can combine a few of the petite styling tips we’ve talked about on the blog to really give your petite frame a boost.
 Notice how the print of her fun and flirty dress isn’t just small and subtle, but the sheerness and color is a similar shade to her skin tone, which we know, like a monochromatic look, tricks the eye into seeing a taller frame.
 She didn’t stop there though!

 The deep v-neck also helps to bring the eye down and she kept her hem short, both details exposing more skin and adding extra inches.
 Lastly, she styled this look with tone-on-tone pointed heels, allowing her stems to look long and lean all the way down to her toes—GENIUS!

 Bold & Bright Balance

 Looking to incorporate more prints into your wardrobe and need some help figuring out what flatters you most?
-Take the Style Quiz to get started!
+Request your next Short Story box today!